 The Ontario Government is considering eliminating juries from civil cases during the pandemic and going forward.
 Very few civil jury cases have been able to proceed since the start of the pandemic due to provincial health restrictions.
 This has caused a huge backlog of cases in a system in which it already took years to get a civil case to trial.
-The proposal being considered by the governement recommends that all current and future jury notices be immediately suspended until such time as the provincial health restrictions allow for civil juries to be empaneled and the COVID-19 delays and back log of cases can be addressed.
-Addiitonally, the proposal recomends that the use of juries to try civil cases be eliminated on a permanent basis with the exception of certain types of cases (including defamation, assault, professional negligence and institutional negligence cases).
+The proposal being considered by the government recommends that all current and future jury notices be immediately suspended until such time as the provincial health restrictions allow for civil juries to be empaneled and the COVID-19 delays and backlog of cases can be addressed.
+Additionally, the proposal recommends that the use of juries to try civil cases be eliminated on a permanent basis with the exception of certain types of cases (including defamation, assault, professional negligence and institutional negligence cases).

 The burden of jury duty is onerous on the individuals chosen.
-Most people are not able to take a 7 week break from their lives including employment, school, parenting, caretaking and other responsibilites to sit on a civil jury.
+Most people are not able to take a 7-week break from their lives including employment, school, parenting, caretaking and other responsibilities to sit on a civil jury.
 This is a huge ask by way of civic duty when jurors are not paid for the first 10 days of service and are only very modestly compensated thereafter.
-Employers are not required to pay the salaries of people on jury duty, so the financial hardhip alone prevents most people from being able to sit on a jury.
-In Ottawa this means that most jurrors are federal government employees or retired individuals.
-Their service is appreciated, but could be better spent acting in trials for which the right to a jury is essential, such as criminal matters.
+Employers are not required to pay the salaries of people on jury duty, so the financial hardship alone prevents most people from being able to sit on a jury.
+In Ottawa, this means that most jurors are federal government employees or retired individuals.
+Their service is appreciated but could be better spent acting in trials for which the right to a jury is essential, such as criminal matters.

 The global pandemic has presented an opportunity to explore different ways to do things including working from home and online learning.
 I hope it will also be an opportunity to move forward to a more fair and efficient way to resolve civil disputes including the elimination of juries in most civil cases.